Saint George Basseterre Parish

 Saint George Basseterre is one of 14 administrative parishes that make up Saint Kitts and Nevis.
 It is the largest parish on Saint Kitts and the second largest parish in Saint Kitts and Nevis (after Saint James Windward).
 It is by far the most populous parish in the federation, holding nearly a third of the country's population.
 It is home to the city of Basseterre, capital of Saint Kitts and Nevis, and also has a longer coastline than any other parish in Saint Kitts and Nevis.

 Land

 The parish's 11 sqmi offer the most diverse terrain to be found in a single parish in the country.
 The northern part of Saint George Basseterre comprises the large Basseterre Valley, one of the most fertile spots on the island.
 The expansive flatlands are intensively used for agriculture, with the city of Basseterre skirting the coast.
-The central and southern portions of the parish constitute Saint Kitts' South East Peninsula, and has a strikingly contrasting arid climate.
+The central and southern portions of the parish constitute Saint Kitts' Southeast Peninsula, and has a strikingly contrasting arid climate.
 It is made up of eroded hills, scrub vegetation, salt ponds and white sand beaches.
 The largest pond, the Great Salt Pond, covers 3 sqmi.
 A mile offshore, in the centre of the channel separating Saint Kitts and Nevis lies Booby Island, a rocky island not officially claimed by Saint George Basseterre nor Saint James Windward.